vche/borgweb/README.md

 ```

 # Start the watch process and Browsersync
+This is only needed if you update the js files, to get updates and rebuild the bundle.
-# In another shell navigate to `borgweb/js` and enter:
+In another shell navigate to `borgweb/js` and enter:
 ```
 gulp watch
 ```